 That night everyone got blind drunk and the town exploded on cue.
 No one was dead but a lot of fights had broken out, including one with Black’s son, and the jail was packed.
 For the moment, my translator was preoccupied.

-On opening day of the elder’s gathering I sat with the old ladies from Iqaluit and watched a pot-bellied Inuit with a guitar named Nowdlak Oshuituk play folk songs introduced by Scottish whalers.
+On opening day of the elder’s gathering, I sat with the old ladies from Iqaluit and watched a pot-bellied Inuit with a guitar named Nowdlak Oshuituk play folk songs introduced by Scottish whalers.
 “He’s a self-taught musician from Cape Dorset,” whispered Napatchie, chaperone of the Iqaluit ladies.
 “His name means, Man without a penis.”
 Enoapik got up to dance and motioned me to join.
 I’m a terrible dancer but with Inuit eyes from across the territory centered on me, turning down one of the gathering’s VIPs seemed foolish.
 We did a sort of jitterbug.
 Then came, “the world’s smallest clothes competition.”

 Five elderly women paraded across the gym floor in ridiculous outfits.
-One wore Spiderman tights, a too small Spiderman top and a child’s Spiderman cap.
+One wore Spiderman tights, a too-small Spiderman top, and a child’s Spiderman cap.
 Another had on jean capris and a lacy top, not necessarily that small, though her sunglasses still made her something to look at: tiny, vintage, dusted in glitter.
 The clear winner in my opinion, though I don’t think one was ever declared, was an obese woman in sweatpants and a tube top.
 As contestants posed for pictures, one of her breasts slipped out of the tube top.
 With the whole gym in hysterics, the ladies retired to the locker room and a big bucket of cookies was passed around.

 One evening, as elders posed for photos in traditional tops called amautis, white bead-studded jackets with capacious hoods for carrying toddlers, I slipped out the back door of the gymnasium, seeking a different world.
 A trio of youths was climbing about a shipping container, smoking cigarettes and looking bored.
 I introduced myself.

-There was Numa, 13, a chatterer with a backwards New York cap and braces; Willie, 14, in black jeans with acne on his forehead and leader of the little pack and Tiggy, who was only 10 and looked like a lost pup, with untied shoelaces, patched jeans and an over-sized green hoody.
+There was Numa, 13, a chatterer with a backward New York cap and braces; Willie, 14, in black jeans with acne on his forehead and leader of the little pack and Tiggy, who was only 10 and looked like a lost pup, with untied shoelaces, patched jeans, and an over-sized green hoody.
 He carried a slingshot made from a scrap of rubber and was continuously picking up stones and shooting them off into the tundra.
 I suggested we walk to the dark hills outside town.
 They said okay, there was a waterfall there they wanted to show me.
-I asked if we need worry about the polar bear, they said no.
+I asked if we need to worry about the polar bear, they said no.